-We've already mentioned that Zen Internet's line rental doesn't come with any inclusive calls - but at £16.99 a month it is at least a little cheaper than that charged by the Big Four.
+We've already mentioned that Zen Internet's line rental doesn't come with any inclusive calls - but at £16.99 a month it's looking cheaper and cheaper compared to the prices charged by the Big Four.

 Back in the day, some other small providers used to offer line rental without any phone calls at a reduced price - for example, it was possible to get a landline for £7.50 from the likes of Be and O2 when BT and Virgin were charging £11.99.

 Even as recently as August 2014, Primus (as they were still called then) offered cheap line rental for those who just needed a landline for emergencies or broadband from another provider.